 If you changed your numeric values to text in order to add leading zeros, you might want to convert it back to numbers and lose the 0’s.
 The easiest way of doing this is by selecting the cell you want to convert, then clicking on the yellow exclamation mark.
 (Bottom-right corner of the cell.)

-If you need any further help with Excel and other Office applications, don’t hesitate to reach out to our customer service team, available 24/7 to assist you.
+If you need further help with Excel and other Office applications, don’t hesitate to contact our customer service team, which is available 24/7 to assist you.
 Return to us for more informative articles all related to productivity and modern day technology!